Gustavo Ferreyra

 Gustavo Wáshington Ferreyra Briozzo (born 29 May 1972) is a Uruguayan football manager and former player who played as a forward.
-He is the current caretaker manager of Boston River.
+He is the current director of youth football of Boston River.

 Club career

 Ferreyra spent most of his career playing for Central Español and Peñarol in the Primera División Uruguaya.

 International career

 Ferreyra made five appearances for the senior Uruguay national football team during 1991.

+Career statistics

+International

+Scores and results list Uruguay's goal tally first, score column indicates score after each Ferreyra goal.